 Fab 5 Formula is grounded in nutrition science and balancing nutrients for optimal health.
 It is a straightforward checklist system that is going to help you eat in a confident, stress-free way, knowing that your meals are going to be nourishing and enjoyable at the same time.

 As a Nutritionist, we learn about the Eatwell guide, which teaches you how to organise the proportions of macronutrients on your plate.
-Fab 5 Formula is my own take on this, by incorporating five elements of Fruit and Vegetables, Complex Carbohydrates, Protein, Healthy Fats and Taste.
+Fab 5 Formula is my own take on this, by incorporating five elements of Fruit, Vegetables, Complex Carbohydrates, Protein and Healthy Fats.

 Fab 5 Formula is an easy way to eat well every day because it provides: